Zuzu-Typ/XInput-Python/README.md

 ### Callback events and threading
 With the `GamepadThread` class it is possible to handle asynchronous events\.
-To use this feature, extend the `GamepadEventsHandler` to create one or multiple handlers and add them to the thread\.
+To use this feature, extend the `EventHandler` to create one or multiple handlers and add them to the thread\.
 The library will automatically check the status of the gamepad and use the appropriate callback for the triggering event\.
 It is also possible to filter the inputs for every single handler\.
 In case of multiple handlers it is possible to use a list of handlers as argument, as well as the `add_handler()` method and the `remove_handler()` method to remove them\.
 Filters can be applied to select events of only certain buttons, trigger or stick\.
-Also a "button\-down" and "button\-up" filter is available\.
+Also a "pressed\-only" and "released\-only" filter is available for buttons\.
 The available filters are: